rach7777/monax-may/content/blog/2016/2016-04-03-wtf-is-eris.md

 > **Belief 3**: The value that our tech can provide is in automating business processes at a network level.

-All of the design and architecture and most of the reason that eris is built the way that it is, is a reflection of the above vision; which has been developed and refined during two years of building some of the most advanced cross-system distributed applications around.
+All of the design and architecture and most of the reason that eris is built the way that it is, is a reflection of the above vision; which has been developed and refined during two years of building some of the most advanced cross-system ecosystem applications around.

 # Eris: Architecture That Embraces Plurality